 - necessary to perform a contract we have with you, if you are successful in your application, as outlined in the terms and conditions of the scholarship;

-- you have consented to the processing (in which case you may revoke your consent at any time by contacting us at email@example.com).
+- you have consented to the processing (in which case you may revoke your consent at any time by contacting us at firstname.lastname@example.org).
 Please note that, as stated above, we do not require you to provide us with special category personal data, such as data revealing racial or ethnic origin or data concerning health.
-If you do submit such information, we will process such information for the purposes of evaluating your scholarship application and on the basis that we have your explicit consent to do so; and Further, we do not require you to submit information regarding criminal convictions and offences.
-If you do submit such information, please note that this information will be deleted and will not be considered as part of your scholarship application.
+If you do submit such information, we will process it for the purposes of evaluating your scholarship application and on the basis that we have your explicit consent to do so; and further, we do not require you to submit information regarding criminal convictions and offences.
+If you do submit such information, please note that it will be deleted and will not be considered as part of your scholarship

 Our IT services are provided by an external service provider pursuant to a written agreement.
 Uversity continues to be the controller.
 Such third parties are only permitted to use the personal data for processing/administering applications and scholarships as instructed by Uversity.
 They are also required to keep the data safe and secure.

-We may also disclose your information where we are required to do so by any regulatory or government agency/body, law enforcement agency, court or other legal process, or by law.
+We may also disclose your information to Uversity’s donors and sponsor and, or where we are required to do so by any regulatory or government agency/body, law enforcement agency, court or other legal process, or by law.

 Uversity will keep the data you submit on secure systems for the purpose of on-going administration, audit and review.
 We will keep your personal data in accordance with our record retention policy taking into account requirements imposed on us by our regulator(s) or by law, and also business and legal considerations.
 We will keep your data for no longer than is necessary for the purpose for which it was collected.